Understanding Pension Credit

 The qualifying age or over - guarantee credit element

-If you are living in the UK and have reached the minimum qualifying age:
+If you live in Northern Ireland and have reached the minimum qualifying age:

-- If you're single, you’ll get the difference between £145.40 and your total weekly income if it's less than this.
+- if you're single, you’ll get the difference between £151.20 and your total weekly income if it's less than this

-- If you live with a partner, you’ll get the difference between £222.05 and your joint total weekly income if it's less than this
+- if you live with a partner, you’ll get the difference between £230.85 and your joint total weekly income if it's less than this